legumeinfo/datastore-registry/README.md

   ./register_key.pl -k XXXX -m "Mus musclus annotations Minnie.gnm1.ann1"
 ```

 The message/value (-m or -v) should have four components, space-separated:
+(-m only prints the message while -v is used to actually make changes to the registry file)
 ```
   "Genus species type accession.type"   -- for example, "Cicer arietinum genomes CDCFrontier.gnm3"